stuartsan/lighthouse-lambda-parallel/README.md

 ## Requirements

 - aws account
-- aws access credentials (pretty much admin access required, you'll be creating stuff)
+- aws access credentials (pretty much admin access required) (not really but you'll be creating a number of things -- see `infra.tf` to come up with the exact requirements)
 - Terraform (I'm using v0.11.11)
 - python3 (to invoke CLI)
 - boto3 (to invoke CLI)